 Eligibility: This Campaign is open only to those who follow @ukrops on Instagram and legally enter via the instructions listed above.
 This campaign is void where prohibited by law.
-Associates of Ukrop’s Homestyle Foods, its affiliates, subsidiaries, advertising and promotion agencies, and suppliers, (collectively the “Associates”), and immediate family members and/or those living in the same household of Associates are not eligible to participate in the Campaign.
+Teammates of Ukrop’s Homestyle Foods, its affiliates, subsidiaries, advertising and promotion agencies, and suppliers, (collectively the “Teammates”)., and immediate family members and/or those living in the same household of Teammates are not eligible to participate in the Campaign.
 The Campaign is subject to all applicable federal, state, and local laws and regulations.
 Void where prohibited.

-Agreement to Rules: By participating, the Contestant (“You”) agree to be fully unconditionally bound by these Rules, and You represent and warrant that You meet the eligibility requirements.
+Agreement to Rules: By participating, the Contestant (“You”) agree to be fully, unconditionally bound by these Rules, and You represent and warrant that You meet the eligibility requirements.
 In addition, You agree to accept the decisions of Ukrop’s Homestyle Foods as final and binding as it relates to the content of this Campaign.

 Campaign Period: Entries will be accepted on Instagram starting on 4/9/2025 at 12 p.m. and ending on 5/12/2025 at 5 p.m.
 All entries must be received by 5/12/2025 at 5 p.m.
 A winner will be selected at random and announced via Instagram and Facebook the week of 5/19/2025.